ropensci/spiro/README.md

 raw data from cardiopulmonary exercise testing.
 The package provides simple tools for data import, processing, summary and visualisation.

 > WARNING: This package is currently under development.
-I recommend to
+At the moment, I
-> use it for demonstrational or testing purposes only at the moment .
+> recommend to use it for demonstrational or testing purposes only.
+When
-> When using `spiro` for scientific analyses, make sure to state the
+> using `spiro` for scientific analyses, make sure to state the exact
-> exact package version, as at this stage of development the package’s
+> package version, as at this stage of development the package’s
 > functions may undergo major changes.

 ## Installation